lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 * Compare circuit execution on a classical computer vs real quantum device
 * https://github.com/mxgmn/WaveFunctionCollapse
 * Add different circuits like quantum error correction for the cat to get rid of quantum errors to keep our quantum state alive
-* procedural generation like terrain, levels, puzzles, etc) for game content using quantum computing
+* Add a timer and leadership board

-Have fun exploring and solving quantum circuit puzzles!
+* Procedural generation like terrain, levels, puzzles, etc) for game content using quantum computing